Overview

 else:

-Yields reports/progress.json with a batch banner and per-file timelines.
+Yields reports/progress.json with a pipeline banner and per-artifact timelines.

 Features